Diving in the Banda Islands

 If you have a pointer and take pleasure in discovering the smaller things then it is worth examining every whip coral and crinoid you come across.
 Many play host to more of these critters than seems fair, with some whips entertaining a dozen or more gobies darting along its surface.
 Commensal shrimps are also plentiful and there are a few different colorations on the numerous whips at this site.
 You should also inspect the bubble coral and anemones to see delightful little coral shrimp (Periclimenes Holthuisi and Tosaensis) that live in these jelly-like homes.
 Crinoids are also plentiful with practically each example playing host to a squat lobster and a lazy looking clingfish.

-Soangi - is a little uninhabited island, 100 km from Ambon, with nothing more than a radio antenna rising high above the thick vegetation and being over-flown by the birds that have made their home there.
+Soangi - is a little uninhabited island in the Banda Sea, 100 km from Ambon, with nothing more than a radio antenna rising high above the thick vegetation and being over-flown by the birds that have made their home there.
 There is also life below the water's surface in such concentration that it provides a veritable feast for the senses.

 They are rivalled in number only by blue dash fusiliers, schools of which cascade endlessly down the slop, their vivid blue flanks darting past in numbers impossible to count.
 There is such an enormous amount of life at this exceptionally rich spot that no list could include all the many species visible.
 However, honourable mention must go to midnight snapper, bump-head and blunt head parrotfish, Napoleon wrasse, and jacks that are almost seemingly ever-present.
 Turtles and sharks are not uncommon too, normally with visits from black tips or, if you are in luck, a passing hammerhead.